Vaivasvata Manu: Legend

-Shraddhadeva is stated to be the king of the Dravida Kingdom during the epoch of the Matsya Purana.
+Shraddhadeva is stated to be the king of the Dravida kingdom during the epoch of the Matsya Purana.
 According to the Matsya Purana, Matsya, the avatara of Vishnu, first appeared as a shaphari (a small carp) to Shraddhadeva while he washed his hands in a river flowing down the Malaya Mountains.

 The little fish asked the king to save him, and out of compassion, he put it in a water jar.
 It kept growing bigger and bigger, until the king first put it in a bigger pitcher, and then deposited it in a well.
 When the well also proved insufficient for the ever-growing fish, the king placed it in a tank (reservoir), that was two yojanas (16 miles) in height above the surface and on land, as much in length, and a yojana (8 miles) in breadth.
 As it grew further, the king had to put the fish in a river, and when even the river proved insufficient, he placed it in the ocean, after which it nearly filled the vast expanse of the great ocean.

 It was then that Vishnu, revealing himself, informed the king of an all-destructive deluge which would be coming very soon.
-The king built a huge boat which housed his family, saptarishi, nine types of seeds, and animals to repopulate the earth, after the deluge would end and the oceans and seas would recede.
+The king built a huge boat which housed his family, the Seven Sages, nine types of seeds, and animals to repopulate the earth, after the deluge would end and the oceans and seas would recede.
 At the time of deluge, Vishnu appeared as a horned fish and Shesha appeared as a rope, with which the king fastened the boat to the horn of the fish.

 The boat was perched after the deluge on the top of the highest peak of Himavat called Naubandhana.
 After the deluge, Manu's family and the seven sages repopulated the earth.
-According to Purana, Manu's story occur before 28 chaturyuga in the present Manvantara which is the 7th Manvantara.
+According to the Puranas, Manu's story occurs before the 28 chaturyugas in the present Manvantara which is the 7th Manvantara.
 This amounts to 120 million years ago.
+A genealogical list in the Adi Parva of the Mahabharata lists 43 generations (inclusive) between Manu and the hero Arjuna (who, according to different traditions, lived somewhere between 3200 and 1000 BC).

 This narrative is similar to other flood myths like the Gilgamesh flood myth and the Genesis flood narrative.